Glossary of Terms

 Evaluation Framework

-An umbrella term for the software tools, runtime services, benchmark systems, etc. used to perform Evaluations by running different Evaluators to measure AI Systems for trust and safety risks and mitigations, and other kinds of measurements.
+An umbrella term for the software tools, runtime services, benchmark systems, etc. used to run evaluations to measure AI systems behaviors for trust and safety risks and mitigations, and other kinds of measurements.

 Fairness